Aviation Memorabilia Newsletter Since 1995

 So machines were installed; machines that whisk a three-pound part one-quarter mile in 60 seconds; and, machines that hoist a 2 1/2 ton airplane engine skyward as if it were a balloon.
 And all these machines and their related systems, says Sullivan, are adaptable to general industry.

-While walking along a corridor outside the warehouse area, Sullivan suddenly stops and points to a blue bicycle and orange golf cart passing one another.
+While walking along a corridor outside the warehouse area, Sullivan suddenly stops and points to a blue bicycle (below right) and orange golf cart passing one another.
 When really caught tight for a part, departments can have light-weight items delivered via one of these vehicles.
 But the company's main mechanism for light items under three pounds is a $139,000 pneumatic tube system containing three miles of pipe and servicing 33 stations spread throughout the 14 acres.

 Sometimes modern equipment isn’t fast enough and a three-wheeler takes over.